Portuguese conquest of Hormuz: First conquest of Hormuz, 1507

-Late in the evening of September 26, 1507, the Portuguese fleet made their approach into the harbour of Hormuz, properly adorned with flags and salvoing the city for half an hour.
+Late in the evening of September 25, 1507, the Portuguese fleet approached the harbour of Hormuz, adorned with flags and salvoing the city for half an hour.
+They were received with an intense sound of trumpets, cymbals and shouting, that impaired hearing on the fleet.
+It did not impress Albuquerque, who directed his vessels to anchor in the middle of the crowded harbour.

-News of the Portuguese conquest of Oman had sown considerable distress within the city, and rumour had spread that the Portuguese even devoured people.
+News of the Portuguese conquest of Oman sowed considerable distress within the city and rumour had spread that the Portuguese even devoured people.
 Likely for this reason, Albuquerque was greeted by no emissaries, with whom he could engage in diplomatic relations.
-In such case, he summoned the captain of the largest vessel in the harbor – an 800 tons Gujarati trade ship – to his ship instead, to act as a conveyor of his intentions to the sovereign of Hormuz.
+In such case, he summoned the captain of the largest vessel in the harbor – an 800 LT Gujarati trade ship – to his ship instead, to act as a conveyor of his intentions to the sovereign of Hormuz, threatening to sink it if the captain did not comply.
 He declared to have come with orders from King Manuel of Portugal to vassalize Hormuz and take it under his protection, but he offered the city the chance to capitulate bloodlessly.

-Hormuz was then ruled not by its sovereign, the young twelve year-old king Seyf Ad-Din, but by its powerful vizier, the Bengali eunuch Cogeatar (Hwaga Ata), who proved unintimidated by the comparatively small fleet.
+Hormuz was then ruled not by its sovereign, the young fifteen year-old king Seyf Ad-Din, but by its powerful old vizier, the Bengali eunuch Cogeatar (Hwaga Ata), who proved unintimidated by the comparatively small fleet.
+He expressed to Albuquerque his willingness to negotiate and would authorize his soldiers to come ashore peacefully on leave if they wished, a ruse intended to allow Cogeatar to get an idea of their numbers.
+Albuquerque rejected the offer, though the interpreter Gaspar Rodrigues was ferried ashore with a companion to buy food.
+He issued an ultimatum to have a definitive reply ready by 8 o'clock of the next day.

+The bulk of the Hormuzi fleet was away by then but it was recalled and it arrived at night.
 During the night, the Portuguese could hear men being ferried onto the ships and barricades erected, revealing to them the vizier's intention to resist.
+Albuquerque gathered a war-council with his officers, in which many denounced the Hormuz campaign as a mistake, but the determination of the Portuguese commander convinced everyone to fight.
+On shore Cogeatar gave out orders to capture as many Portuguese alive as possible, as he intended to press them into his service.